freenas/freenas-docs/userguide/tn_initial.rst

-Secure the expansion shelf to the rack by pushing down and tightening the two built-in thumbscrews as indicated in :numref:`Figure %s: Secure E24 Expansion Shelf to the Rack <appliance30>`.
+Secure the expansion shelf to the rack by pushing down and tightening the two built-in thumbscrews as indicated in :numref:`Figure %s <appliance30>`.

 .. _appliance30:

 .. figure:: images/tn_attach_e24_expansion_shelf.png

+   Secure E24 Expansion Shelf to the Rack

 .. index:: Install Drives into the E24 Expansion Shelf